 What part of the bill is important?

-If the bill is not dated July 1, it is most likely a meter based billing that uses the consumption recorded on the meter since the last billing to calculate the amount due.
+If the bill is not dated July 1, it is most likely a bill based on your actual consumption.
 This type of bill will first list the meter number, then it will list the date of the last reading, then the date of the most recent reading.
 It will show you the number of days in that period.
-It will show the ‘type’ of meter reading the bill is based upon (see Estimated Bills).
-It will show the readings, the one the calculation is starting with and the ‘end’ reading.
-At the right it will show the consumption in ‘cubic feet’ for the time period.
-Further to the right it will show the consumption rounded up to ‘100 cubic foot units’, which is how the bill is calculated.
+It will show the “type” of meter reading the bill is based upon (see Estimated Bills).
+It will show the readings, the one the calculation is starting with and the “end” reading.
+At the right it will show the consumption in “cubic feet” for the time period.
+Further to the right it will show the consumption rounded up to units of “100 cubic feet”, which is how the bill is calculated.